-Often when you are looking for a property in India, you go through a list of properties and still don’t find the one so easily.
+Often when you are looking for property in India, you go through a list of properties.
+But still, you don’t find "the one" so easily.

-Also, under Indian law on property, none should divide property till the fourth generation upwards.
+Partition under Hindu Law states that none should divide property till the fourth generation upwards.
 However, until the Hindu Succession Act, 1956 was amended in 2005, the law of property in India for daughters and sons was different.

-Like in earlier times, the son had the complete power over the father’s property as per property division law, whereas, the daughters had right only till they got married.
-After marriage, a daughter was considered a part of her husband’s family.
+Like in earlier times, the son had the complete power over the father’s property as per property division law.
+Whereas, the daughters had right only till they got married.
+After marriage, a daughter was a part of her husband’s family.

 Once this partition agreement was altered, then every daughter, whether she was married or unmarried, was considered a member of her father’s (Hindu Undivided Family) HUF.
 She could then be appointed as the ‘karta’ or manager of her father’s HUF property even.